 A new project at the College of Public Health aims to apply machine learning techniques to the everyday health of millions of people who have hypertension, a main risk factor for cardiovascular disease (CVD).
 Gabriel Tajeu, assistant professor of Health Services Administration and Policy, has been awarded a five-year, $748,000 grant from the National Institutes of Health to build a machine learning system to analyze electronic health data, identifying patients who are likely to have persistently uncontrolled blood pressure (BP) so doctors can be more proactive with their interventions.

 Adults who have controlled BP have a substantially decreased risk of CVD-related mortality compared to those with uncontrolled BP.
-However, using current guidelines, over 40% of the 100 million U.S. adults with hypertension have controlled BP, making it a significant public health issue and one that is insufficiently kept in check.
+However, using current guidelines, only 40% of the 100 million U.S. adults with hypertension have controlled BP, making it a significant public health issue and one that is insufficiently kept in check.
 In treatment, there can be what’s called “clinical inertia,” Tajeu said.

 “Even if a patient’s blood pressure is uncontrolled, the doctor might take a wait-and-see approach rather than increase the dosage of antihypertensive medications,” he said.
 “But six months or a year is a long time to be walking around with uncontrolled hypertension.”